Aahil13/The-JS-Guide/docs/Asynchronous-JS.md

    console.log(result); // Process the fetched data
    ```

-## Common Use Cases
+## Common use cases

-1. **HTTP Requests:** Asynchronous programming commonly fetches data from web servers using APIs.
+1. **HTTP requests:** Asynchronous programming commonly fetches data from web servers using APIs.

    ```javascript
    // Using the Fetch API